 Tequila and sweet vermouth come together for a tasteful and sophisticated take on the classic cocktail.

-When I think of a Manhattan, my mind naturally wanders to the city itself, soaked in rain and unsolved mysteries… a lone, haggard detective sits at the back of a dark, low-lit dive bar, his shoulders slumped over as he nurses a concoction made of bourbon or rye, mixed with sweet vermouth and a dash of bitters… the classic Manhattan.
-Its a drink that’s been around since the 1880’s, created in the city that bears its name.
+When I think of a Manhattan, my mind naturally wanders to the place itself, soaked in rain and unsolved mysteries… a lone, haggard detective sits at the back of a dark, low-lit dive bar, his shoulders slumped over as he nurses a concoction made of bourbon or rye, mixed with sweet vermouth and a dash of bitters… the classic Manhattan.
+It’s a drink that’s been around since the 1870s, created in the borough that bears its name.
 How could any other version of this cocktail stand up to this tried and true legend?

 If you tried and liked the Tequila Manhattan and have never had the original, today is a perfect day to have one!
-And we here at Twist and Toast have the recipe for you to try out the Manhattan Drink.
+And we here at Twist and Toast have the recipe right here for you to try out: the Manhattan.

 What is the best tequila for this cocktail?

 A reposado tequila, which is usually aged anywhere from two to twelve months in oak barrels, is an excellent choice to mix your Tequila Manhattans with.
-The cocktail’s creator herself, Amanda Swanson, has her own preferred brand… Riazul Anejo.
-This tequila spends two years in Cognac aged barrels, lending a sweetness that’s not too far removed from a rye or bourbon, and mixing beautifully with the vermouth.
+The cocktail’s creator herself, Amanda Swanson, has her own preferred brand… Riazul Añejo.
+This tequila spends two years in Cognac-aged barrels, lending a sweetness that’s not too far removed from a rye or bourbon, and mixes beautifully with the vermouth.

 Ingredients